MurkyYT/CSAuto/README.md

   4. Go to the desktop app, in the 'Mobile App' menu and make sure it is enabled
   5. Go again to the 'Mobile App' menu and press 'Enter IP address'
   6. In the input box that appeared, enter the IP address you see in the notification on the phone
   7. After that you should get a notification which says 'Computer {MACHINE-NAME} (PC-IP) is online'
+### **Discord doesn't show amount of players in lobby**
+  1. Open the discord sub-menu
+  2. Press enter 'Enter Steam Web API Key'
+  3. Get your steam web api key from [here](https://steamcommunity.com/dev)
+  4. After you entered it you should have it
+  5. If you still dont have it, make sure you created a lobby by inviting someone
 ## Suggestions
 *If you have any suggestions you can create an issue/discussion with the suggestion in it*
 **Thanks in advance :)**